 The Complete Guide to Bar Management

 Running a bar well is all about being smart with your ordering.
-And liquor ordering is all about consistent inventory management, which helps figure out exactly what you need to order to meet your goals.
-Then all you gotta do is choose the right distributor and you’re off to the races.
+And successful liquor ordering is all about consistent inventory management, strategic purchasing, choosing the right distributors, and keeping your invoices organized.

 Take Inventory Regularly